 Some of the Township's employees (zoning board members and part-time firefighters) contributed to Social Security.
 This plan provides retirement benefits, including survivor and disability benefits to participants.
-Employees contributed 6.2 percent of their gross salaries.
-The Township contributed an amount equal to 6.2 percent of participants' gross salaries.
-The Township has paid all contributions required through December 31, 2019.
+Employees contributed six and two tenths percent of their gross salaries.
+The Township contributed an amount equal to six and two tenths percent of participants' gross salaries.
+The Township has paid all contributions required through December 31, 2021.